pragkhard/JavaScript-interview-preparation/Map-Filter-Reduce/Map-Filter-Reduce.md

 Polyfill
 ==============

+A polyfill is a piece of code that adds new JavaScript features to older browsers that don't support them.
+It helps ensure web applications work consistently across different browsers.

 Question 4: Map Polyfill
 Explanation: This code snippet adds a custom implementation of the map() method to the Array prototype.
 It mimics the functionality of the native map() method by iterating through the array and applying a callback function to each element to create a new array with the modified values.